Rover (marque): Rover Group

 By 1988, Austin Rover had moved to a one-marque strategy, using only the Rover brand.
 Its parent, BL, was renamed as the Rover Group, with the car division becoming Rover Cars.

 In 1986, the Rover SD1 was replaced by the Rover 800, developed with the Honda Legend.
 The Austin range were now technically Rovers, though the word "Rover" never actually appeared on the badging.
 Instead, there was a badge similar to the Rover Viking shape, without wording.
 The Metro was officially badged as a Rover when the restyled version was launched in May 1990.
 The second generation Rover 200, based on Honda's Concerto, was launched in October 1989, but now featured a hatchback instead of a four-door saloon, the bodystyle which would feature on the Rover 400 (visually similar and based on the same underpinnings) from its launch in April 1990.
 The larger Rover 600, launched in April 1993, was based on the Accord and used various Honda and Rover engines and was aimed further upmarket at the likes of the BMW 3 Series rather than the likes of the Ford Mondeo which the Honda Accord was marketed to compete with.

-Rover exported Rover 800s, badged as Sterlings, to the United States from 1987 to 1991.
+Rover exported Rover 800s, branded as Sterlings, to the United States from 1987 to 1991.